Marcelh1/fanx/firmata/readme.md

 Then, you should put the files in the “www” folder.

 Next, you have to register the JavaScript at: “Settings”, “Dashboards”, then click on the “right top three dots”, hit: “Sources”.
-You should add a source.
+You should add a source:

 ![Windows Arduino](https://github.com/Marcelh1/fanx/blob/main/images/help_source.png)

 To overwrite the icon shown on the frontpage, you can add the rule shown on the right in configurations.yaml